The Revelation: the first six seals

 The Revelation was given by God to Christ, who gave it to John via an angel.
 It shows Christ's servants the future using a mixture of symbols and literal statements.
 The Revelation is the most comprehensive and detailed prophecy in the Bible.
 It covers events from John's time through the return of Christ, then into the kingdom of God and into the distant future.
 When we look at Jesus' prophecy as recorded in Matthew 24 we will see many similarities to Revelation.

 In the Revelation the "Lamb" symbolizes Christ.
 The Lamb is shown opening seven seals on a symbolic scroll or book of the future.
 As each seal is opened, the scroll is unrolled a little more and we see more of the future revealed.
 The seals help organize the events prophesied in Revelation in sequential order.
-The first six describe events leading to the return of Christ and the establishment of the Kingdom of God, which occur during the seventh seal.
+The first six seals describe events prior to the return of Christ and the establishment of the Kingdom of God, which occur late in the seventh seal.

 Revelation chapter six opens the first four seals by telling of the famous "four horsemen of the apocalypse."
 Apocalypse is the Greek word for "revelation."
 The horsemen are not literal flesh-and-blood horsemen.
 Rather, they are symbolic.
 The first, riding a white horse, is generally understood to symbolize the spread of religions that misrepresent God.
 As these religions spread around the world they are pictured as "conquering" or deceiving: